leluque/java2uml/README.md

 // You can avoid generating accessor methods creating an instance of YUML object using:
 YUML yUML=new YUML().doNotGenerateAccessors();
 ```

+### PlantUML sequence diagram

+Enter the project folder, replace the `path-to-java2uml-1.0.0.jar` with the path to the jar file and run the following command:

+    java -Xbootclasspath/a:javassist-3.29.2-GA.jar -javaagent:"path-to-java2uml-1.0.0.jar=br.com.luque" br.com.luque.Main

 ## Room for improvement